WVIZ

 WVIZ (channel 25) is a PBS member television station in Cleveland, Ohio, United States.
 It is owned by Ideastream Public Media alongside classical music station WCLV and co-managed with Kent State University–owned WKSU, the NPR member for Cleveland and Akron, and Cleveland State University–owned WCSB.
 The four stations share studio facilities at the Idea Center on Playhouse Square in Downtown Cleveland; WVIZ's transmitter is located in suburban Parma, Ohio.

 WVIZ began broadcasting on February 7, 1965, as Cleveland's first educational television station and the 100th such station in the United States.
 Its activation culminated years of work by business, philanthropic, and educational leaders to bring non-commercial television to Cleveland.
-For most of its first three decades of service, under general manager Betty Cope, the station intensively focused on producing and broadcasting educational television programming for schools.
-WVIZ's commitment to instructional fare sometimes came to the exclusion of the types of national and public affairs series other public television stations in major markets began producing as the medium evolved.
+For most of its first three decades of service under general manager Betty Cope, the station intensively focused on producing and broadcasting educational television programming for schools.
+WVIZ's commitment to instructional fare sometimes came at the exclusion of the types of national and public affairs series other public television stations in major markets began producing as the medium evolved.
 This began to change after Cope's 1993 retirement, with the introduction of a daytime schedule of children's programs as well as a weekly arts magazine and documentaries focused on area history.

 In 2000, WVIZ merged with WCPN, then Cleveland's NPR news, talk and jazz station; (Note: WCPN changed call letters to WCLV and format to classical in 2022 as part of a format merger between WCPN and WKSU.) the combined venture, known as Ideastream, then moved to new studios in Playhouse Square in 2006.
 The station produces local news and arts programming to complement programs from PBS and other national public television distributors; Ideastream also manages The Ohio Channel, a statewide service.